Skip to main content

-My investigation starts with a photograph from the London Transport Museum collection.
-The photograph is of an exhibition of stuffed animals that took place in Charing Cross Underground Station in 1929, including a female Otter captured at Acton Town on the 4th April 1911.
-This exhibition also took place at Mansion House Underground Station, starting from 1914, and is referenced in Charles Pears' iconic 1915 Underground Electric publication An Alphabet of T.O.T.
+The investigation starts with a photograph of an exhibition of stuffed animals that took place in Charing Cross Underground Station in 1929, including a female otter captured at Acton Town on the 4th April 1911.
+This exhibition also took place at Mansion House Underground Station, from 1914, and is referenced in Charles Pears' iconic 1915 Underground Electric publication An Alphabet of T.O.T.

 My sound work has been heard in Radiophrenia, Centre for Contemporary Art, Glasgow (2019), The London Open, Whitechapel Gallery (2012) and New Contemporaries, Coach Shed, Liverpool and Club Row, London (2006).
-My sound piece Have A Nice Day (2007) was installed at the Hounds Hill Shopping Centre, commissioned by the Blackpool Museum of Contemporary Art.
+I have taken part in group shows and performances at Five Years, studio1.1, Supernormal Festival, Café Gallery Projects and Rich Mix.

 In 2019 I was awarded funding to take part in the TECHNE Conflux Geo-Humanities Summer School: Listening (to) Field, Voice and Body in Bude, Cornwall.
-In 2013 I was Artist in Residence at studio1.1, London and also took part in Braziers International Artist Workshop residency programme, Oxfordshire in 2007.
+I am currently a Project Assistant in the Geography department at Royal Holloway University.